allriseyy/dimedrop/README.md

 # keycraft
-A mobile app to help people learn how to use shortcut keys
+A web app to help people track their expenses
 ## WSL Setup
 1. install WSL:
 ```bash